 Participating pharmacies will be asked to record only episodes of supply of antimicrobial agents to customers during a one-week period.
 All episodes of supply of at least one antimicrobial need to be recorded.
 The definition of antimicrobial agents is wide and based on the classification of antimicrobials used in the WHO Model List of Essential Medicines 2019.
 This will include antibacterials, antifungals, antiviral and, antimalarial medicines and is important given the range of medicines that might be used in COVID-19 related infection.

-Information on antimicrobials supplied, the name and formulation (oral, injectable or rectal) of antimicrobials, indication, patient’s age and sex, date of purchase, and whether it was recommended by a health care professional or emergency supply defined by law of the participating countries/area will be recorded.
+Information on antimicrobials supplied, the name and formulation (oral, injectable or rectal) of antimicrobials, indication, patient’s age and sex, date of purchase, and whether it was recommended by a health care professional or emergency supply defined by law of Georgia will be recorded.
 In addition, the pharmacist will be asked to record a reason for supply - this may be symptoms, a presumptive or confirmed diagnosis.
 We are particularly interested in supply that may be related to COVID-19 infection.
 While there are many limitations in asking pharmacists to include a reason for supply, where it is possible, it will facilitate further analysis of the data collection and may inform future work on the rational use of antimicrobial medicines.

 Data collection will be paper based.
 A draft of data collection form that will be used in the study is included with this submission.
 (Annex 1)

-We propose that there is a study coordinator appointed for each capital city and regional area included in the study to oversee data collection.
-The study coordinator will be responsible for data entry for all participating pharmacies in that region.
+There will be two study coordinators appointed to oversee data collection.
+The study coordinators will be responsible for data entry for all participating pharmacies in that region.

 Safety Considerations